Bournemouth Bobcats: 2013

 For the 2013 season, Mark Newell took over the role as head coach and oversaw a disappointing year for the team with them ending up with a 1–9 season.
 The only win being a hard-fought last game of the season against rookie team Swindon Storm resulting in a 14–13 win.

 2015

-The 2015 season was successful in some ways and disappointing in others.
-Led by head coach Tim Iles, who took on a multitude of responsibilities, The Bobcats went 4–6 with wins at home and away against Portsmouth and Hastings.
-The away win at Hastings was one of the most courageous performances of the Bobcats who travelled light in squad numbers, had a number of key players either missing or playing both ways and also had to wait for an hour after one of the Bobcats players received treatment for a serious leg injury.
+Led by head coach Tim Iles, who took on responsibilities, The Bobcats went 4–6 with wins at home and away against Portsmouth and Hastings.
+The away win at Hastings was a successful performance of the Bobcats who travelled light in squad numbers, had a number of key players either missing or playing both ways and also had to wait for an hour after one of the Bobcats players received treatment for a serious leg injury.